chaoge525/soafee_demo/documentation/overview.rst

 EWAOL supports two different architectures:

-  * Baremetal architecture, in which the entire EWAOL software stack executes directly on the target hardware.
+* **Baremetal** architecture, where the EWAOL software stack executes directly on the target hardware.
-  * Virtualization architecture, in which the EWAOL software stack is managed by the Xen hypervisor and forms a Host image (Dom0) that contains a single bundled Virtual Machine (VM) image (DomU / Guest).
+* **Virtualization** architecture, where the EWAOL software stack includes the Xen hypervisor and provides a Control VM (Dom0) and a single bundled Guest VM (DomU), by default.

 .. image:: images/ewaol_arch_overview.png